Recipes Worth Repeating

 Egg-filled ramekins in a white pan with the water bath.

 Exactly how long we bake the eggs depends on how you like the consistency of your yolk.
 See all that liquid goodness below?
 I baked these eggs for 16 minutes to get that type of consistency, which was just enough time to set the egg whites.
-If you want more of a jammy egg, which I also love, a few more minutes will do.

 A spoon breaking into the egg, releasing liquidy yolk.